 At the time of your employment, a personnel file is established for you.
-Please keep the Principal and/or the CBO advised of changes that should be reflected in your personnel file.
+Please keep the Deputy Director advised of changes that should be reflected in your personnel file.
 Such changes include: change in address, telephone number, marital status, number of dependents and person(s) to notify in case of emergency.
 Prompt notification of these changes is essential and will enable the Community School to contact you should the change affect your other records.

 You have the right to inspect certain documents in your personnel file, as provided by law, in the presence of a CSCE representative, at a mutually convenient time.
 You may add your comments to any disputed item in the file.
 CSCE will restrict disclosure of your personnel file to authorized individuals within the Community School.
-A request for information contained in the personnel file must be directed to the Principal.
-Only the Principal or designee is authorized to release information about current or former employees.
+A request for information contained in the personnel file must be directed to the Deputy Director.
+Only the Deputy Director or designee is authorized to release information about current or former employees.
 Disclosure of information to outside sources will be limited.
 However, CSCE will cooperate with requests from authorized law enforcement or local, state or federal agencies conducting official investigations or as otherwise legally required.

 EMPLOYEE WAGES AND HEALTH BENEFITS